aws-quickstart/workshop-terraform-modules/content/20_terraform_module_overview/_index.md

 ![module-tree](images/module-tree.png)

 In this workshop we will use 3 modules (workspace/vpc/db) to build a tf deployment.
 The module we will reference are opensourced.
 They part of a catalog of modules published on AWS Infrastructure and Automation cataglog.

+> A link to the AWS Terraform Modules Catalog is provided in the navigation bar to the left of your screen